 Handle simple issues with artificial intelligence

-Investing in artificial intelligence (AI) is a growing trend across organisations, as AI-powered tools have the ability to transform a variety of industries, including IT.
-In order to be better equipped to handle the influx of repair requests upon returning to the office, AI tools and strategies can create efficiencies that save IT teams valuable time and accommodate an organisation’s employees at a faster rate.
+Investing in artificial intelligence (AI) is a growing trend across organizations, as AI-powered tools have the ability to transform a variety of industries, including IT.
+In order to be better equipped to handle the influx of repair requests upon returning to the office, AI tools and strategies can create efficiencies that save IT teams valuable time and accommodate an organization’s employees at a faster rate.

 There are several AI tools companies can deploy, like intelligent chatbots, which can operate on a 24-hour basis and handle a large volume of service desk requests.
 AI can interact with employees who are looking for advice on how to solve a technology issue — many of which are repetitive requests or quick fixes — and provide fast, formulaic direction through an automated process.
 As a result, IT team members free up valuable time that they can put toward focusing on more complex or unique requests, and user satisfaction is increased due to the elimination of unnecessary response delays.